needle-mirror/com.unity.nuget.newtonsoft-json/Documentation~/index.md

-# Netwonsoft Json Unity Package
+# Newtonsoft Json Unity Package

 ***This is a package intended for internal Unity Development Projects and as such this package is not supported.
 Use at your own risk.***